John Murray, 4th Earl of Dunmore: Colonial governor of the Bahamas

 From 1787 to 1796, Dunmore served as governor of the Bahamas.
 During his tenure as governor, the British issued land grants to American Loyalists who went into exile.
 The sparse population of the Bahamas tripled within a few years.
 The Loyalists developed cotton as a commodity crop, but it dwindled from insect damage and soil exhaustion.
-In addition to slaves they brought with them, the Loyalist planters' descendants imported more African slaves for labour.
+In addition to the slaves they brought with them, the Loyalist planters' descendants imported more enslaved people from Africa for labour.

 Peerage

 Dunmore sat as a Scottish representative peer in the House of Lords from 1761 to 1774 and from 1776 to 1790.

 Death

 Dunmore died on 25 February 1809 in Ramsgate in Kent.
 He was succeeded in the earldom by his eldest son, George.
 The Countess of Dunmore died in 1819.